-Real estate crowdfunding platforms are very often focused on specific types of investments and investors should know what type they want to invest in, before choosing a platform.
+Real estate crowdfunding platforms are very often focused on specific types of investments and properties.
+Investors should know what type they want to invest in, before choosing a platform.

 If you still don’t know what types of real estate crowdfunding an investor can invest in, read our two articles focused on this topic: Real Estate Crowdfunding: Debt & Real Estate Crowdfunding: Equity.

 Origin of the platform

 Investors should pay particular attention to the background of each platform and its purpose.
 Some platforms have a team of professionals, ensuring that all crowdfunding projects they offer have been analysed and evaluated.

 On the other hand, there are some platforms that work more like matchmakers, connecting investors with sponsors and developers without evaluating the projects in the first place.

 Most of the platforms are focused on their local market and don’t offer international projects.